thycotic/alm-docs/alm-objects/custom-roles.md

 **Directory-Service**: With Directory Service permissions, a User can configure ALM’s integration with the organization's directory services provider—its **External Domain**:

 * Presently ALM supports only one External Domain, that being Active Directory.
-* For Active Directory, additional setting include AD Groups, Users, Group Mappings, and OUs.
+* For Active Directory, additional settings include AD Groups, Users, Group Mappings, and OUs.

 **Email Notification**: ALM provides several broadly applicable Email Notification Categories.
 Email Notifications inform Users and Groups of Users about events affecting objects with which they have a connection—for example, the User is named in the governing Workflow Template as the Approver for a step in the workflow.

 **Group**: Groups are collections of Users.
 You use Groups to more efficiently apply the same management activities to more than one User at once.
-You can assign Groups to Approval Steps just as you would an individual User; likewise you can assign Account Ownership to a Group.
+You can assign Groups to Approval Steps just as you would an individual User; likewise, you can assign Account Ownership to a Group.

 **Managed Account**: A Managed Account is an AD Service Account created and managed through ALM.